kdestasio/bidsQC/uoTutorial.md

 2. Then create the image with the following command, changing the date in the image name to today's.

     ```
+    module load singularity
     singularity pull dcm2bids_2021-12-30.sif docker://unfmontreal/dcm2bids:latest
     ```

+### 4. Get the BIDS validator tools as a singularity image<a name="validator-image">

 We will create a singularity image of the [BIDS-validator tool](https://github.com/bids-standard/bids-validator) to use on Talapas.
 Once the image is created, we can submitted instructions via the command line to validate out dataset.

-### 4. Get the BIDS validator tools as a singularity image<a name="validator-image">

 1. `cd` into the directory where you would like to store your singularity image.
 2. Then create the image with the following command, changing the date in the image name to today's.